 - Paddle – Give your legs a rest as you take on a 2 mile canoe paddle on the stunning Ullswater Lake.
 Your team will compete in two connected canoe boats creating a stable raft and keeping the team together.
 Once finished your team will get back on your bikes for a steep pedal up to the base of the Mountain Peak Challenge.

 - Peak – Leave your bikes behind and get ready to climb the second highest peak in England, the magnificent Helvellyn Mountain.
 The tough climb to the top will go via the ‘white side’ and ‘lower man’ and return the same route.
 Once complete it’s back on your bikes for the final 15 mile pedal to finish in Penrith.

 - Finish – Celebrate your achievement with your team and others in our complimentary post event celebration meal.
 Weather permitting we will have barbecue or an indoor catered buffet.
 You”ll have access to showers and a cash bar to wind down and reflect on the brilliant day you will have had.

 The event is a challenging fun team building event, where all team members complete all three challenges together.
 On average the event will take roughly eight to nine hours to complete and training for the event is advised.
 The longest element of the event is the mountain climb, which will take approximately four hours.

 - Friday 5 or Saturday 6 July – Event briefing – The day before your chosen event day you will arrive for evening briefing (approx 6pm) at our event base Newton Rigg College, Penrith.
 Here you will be given a full overview of the day ahead, a chance to answer questions and also get your bike sized up.

-- Saturday 6 or Sunday 7 July – Evend day – An 8am start, with teams setting off in waves.
+- Saturday 6 or Sunday 7 July – Evend day – An 8am start, with teams setting off in intervals.
 After the event there will be a presentation ceremony and a celebratory dinner or barbecue with all other teams.